We ship orders within 48 hours for quick delivery.

 Recommended Applications

-YeloDeer Electric Baseboard Heater Thermostat is intended for manual control of compatible electric baseboard heaters.
+YeloDeer Electric Baseboard Heater Thermostat is intended for manual control of compatible electric baseboard heaters and line-voltage electric heating systems.

 Load Rating